gangel85/Computer-Vision-from-HuBMAP/README.md

 # Computer Vision from HuBMAP
 Keggle competition: non sclerotic glomeruli in kidney tissue images

 I have worked on this code for about one week, unfortunately due to my current work load (PhD defense coming and teaching two classes) I wasn't able to spend more time in improving my model and find better way to enhance the training set.
-Nevertheless, the NN was efficient at 92% in identifying glomeruli using the public sample.
+Nevertheless, the CNN was cable of identify glomeruli at 91% using the public test sample.

 Here a quick summary of what I did: